Bio

 Like all “posts” (postmodern, postcolonial, posthuman…), postacademic does not simply mean “after” or “beyond” academia.
 I continue to do research, write and disseminate my take on critical posthumanism, but the good thing is I no longer have to go to often point- and endless meetings, engage with administrative rules and regulations, worry about hitting corporate, personal development and external funding targets and so on.
 Instead I can do what academics were originally meant to do: read, think, write, translate, publish, edit, and teach, occasionally, but without the assessment pressure.
 So the “job” feels a bit like a hobby now – such a shame it’s no longer paid…

-Being (a) postacademic, however, also opens your eyes to some of the quite bizarre ways academia functions and which, if known to the wider public, would probably be quite hard to explain and justify.
+Being (a) postacademic, however, also opens your eyes to some of the quite bizarre ways academia functions and which are probably quite hard to explain and justify.
 I’ve voiced some of these concerns in more detail here if you’re interested.
 Postacademic therefore aims for a different understanding of academic practice, academic institutions and academic self-understanding.

-What my postacademic “work” actually consist in is what this website is about.
-It showcases what I “stand for”, so to speak, as one of the founders and main proponents of this theoretical (philosophical, intellectual, educational…) stance called critical posthumanism.
+What this my postacademic “work” actually consists in is what the rest of this website is about.
+It showcases what I “stand for”, so to speak, as one of the founders and main proponents of this theoretical (philosophical, intellectual, educational…) paradigm called critical posthumanism and what it has to say about this age-old question “we” have been asking ourselves: what does it means to be human…